Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 These charges are relative to the price of property in your state.
 For example, Washington DC and New York have the most expensive real estate in the country, and they have higher closing costs to match.
 In comparison, Iowa and Missouri have the lowest property prices, so buyers and sellers cough up a lot less money in closing costs.

-See the average closing costs by state
+Find average closing costs in your state

 Who pays closing costs?